 If you have been divorced or separated from your partner recently, or are still in the process of divorcing, you need to remember that your role as a parent continues.
 Of course, if you and your former partner or spouse disagree on the matter of child custody, the law steps in to ensure the best interests of the children are protected.

 In the state of California, there are specific factors taken into account when determining child custody.
-Here, a seasoned Riverside child custody lawyer experienced in California child custody cases can provide the legal expertise you need.
+Here, a seasoned family lawyer or custody attorney experienced in California child custody cases can provide the legal expertise you need.